cover

 Abstract

-This study aims to analyze the level of importance-performance, and influence of the value proposition indicators on investment decisions in Retail Sukuk by integrating two analytical frameworks.
-The first is the Importance-Performance Analysis assessed through descriptive statistics, and the second is the Theory of Planned Behavior, tested using inferential statistical analysis via Smart PLS version 4.0.
-Based on responses from 152 deposit holders residing in Jakarta, the findings reveal that four indicators shaping behavioral attitudes significantly influence investment intentions.
-Among these, state guarantees and competitive coupon rates must be maintained as core value propositions; support for government programs shows potential to become a key value; while the fixed coupon rate does not require emphasis.
-Additionally, four indicators influencing perceived behavioral control also demonstrate a positive effect on intention.
+This study aims to analyze the level of importance-performance and influence of value proposition indicators on investment decisions in Retail Sukuk by integrating two analytical frameworks.
+The first is the Importance-Performance Analysis assessed through descriptive statistics, and the second is the Theory of Planned Behavior, tested using inferential statistical analysis.
+Based on responses from 152 deposit holders residing in Jakarta, the findings revealed that four indicators shaping behavioral attitudes significantly influenced investment intentions.
+Among these, state guarantees and competitive coupon rates must be maintained as core value propositions; support for government programs shows potential to become a key value; and the fixed coupon rate does not require emphasis.
+Additionally, the four indicators influencing perceived behavioral control also had a positive effect on intention.
 Affordable investment thresholds and ease of access to purchasing must be sustained as key strengths; short tenor does not necessitate enhancement; and information regarding issuance should become a primary area for improvement.
-Practically, these findings suggest that issuers must improve communication strategies and explore opportunities to offer more competitive coupon rates for Retail Sukuk.
-Theoretically, the combination frameworks proves to be a relevant and effective approach, yielding valuable empirical insights for researchers.
+Practically, these findings suggest that issuers must improve their communication strategies and explore opportunities to offer more competitive coupon rates for Retail Sukuk.
+Theoretically, the combination framework proves to be a relevant and effective approach, yielding valuable empirical insights for researchers.

 PERSISTENCE OF ISLAMIC BANKS’ EFFICIENCY AMID ECONOMIC SHOCKS Siregar, Yulfani; Trapsila, Aji Purba